yohanchatelain/fmriprep/docs/workflows.rst

 - ``*bold_preproc.nii.gz`` Motion-corrected (using MCFLIRT) EPI file.
 - ``*bold_space-MNI152NLin2009cAsym_preproc.nii.gz`` Same as above, but in MNI space
 - ``*bold_target-T1w_affine.txt`` The ITK-formatted affine to transform the EPI into T1w space (the inverse of ``anat/*T1w_target-meanBOLD_affine.txt``)

+If FreeSurfer reconstruction is performed, the reconstructed subject is placed in ``derivatives/freesurfer/sub-{subj_id}``.

 Images
 ------